eclipse-opensmartclide/smartclide-deployment-extension/README.md

 *or:* launch `Start Electron Backend` configuration from VS code.

+## Running the tests

+    yarn test

+*or* run the tests of a specific package with

+    cd smartclide
+    yarn test

 ## Developing with the browser example

 Start watching all packages, including `browser-app`, of your application with